• Soup Recipes

 Home » Recipes » Desserts

-If you are looking for a fun sweet treat for summer, then I have you with these peaches and cream popsicles!
-Made without yogurt, this is a simple but delicious recipe that combines sweet peaches, coconut milk and a touch of maple syrup.
+If you're looking for a fun frozen sweet treat for summer, then I have you with these peaches and cream popsicles!
+Made without yogurt, this is a simple but delicious vegan and gluten free recipe that combines sweet juicy peaches, coconut milk and a touch of maple syrup.
+Kids and adults alike will love them!

 three peaches and cream popsicles surrounded by ice cubes and fresh peaches.

-These peach popsicles are so refreshing, and the perfect treat for summer gatherings or just a mid-afternoon snack!
+These peaches and cream popsicles are so refreshing, and the perfect treat for summer gatherings or just a mid-afternoon snack!
 Made without dairy, and using coconut milk instead, they are so creamy and delicious.
-A vegan, gluten-free and low histamine snack that will go down well with kids and adults alike!

 Jump to:

-• Why these fruity popsicles are so good
+• ⭐ Why these creamy peach popsicles are so good

 Few ingredients.
-You only need fruit, coconut milk and maple syrup to make these creamy peach popsicles.
+You only need fresh peaches, coconut milk and maple syrup to make these creamy peach popsicles.

 Easy to make.
 A very simple recipe, the hard bit is waiting for them to be freeze before you can enjoy them!

-This really is a few ingredient recipe, with lots of healthy fruit and a touch of maple syrup for extra sweetness.
+This really is a few ingredient recipe, with lots of sweet fruit and a touch of maple syrup.

 • Peaches: the loveliest fruit in summer, and full of sweetness.
-Make sure they are ripe for the best flavour.
+Make sure they are ripe and juicy for the best flavor.

 • Cherries: OK, so this doesn't go along with the peaches and cream theme I know, but if you like you can add a small handful for some extra flavour.
 But optional - up to you!

-• Coconut milk: the type in a can rather than a pouring carton (that you would use for coffee).
+• Coconut milk: we want to use the type in a can rather than a pouring carton (that you would use for coffee).
 Gives the lovely creamy flavour without using dairy.

 • Maple syrup: for a touch of extra sweetness